mingjiewong/htx-assessment/README.md

 terraform output -json
 ```

-10. To check if the set up is working, navigate to the custom domain (e.g., `https://htx.your-domain.com`) in a web browser.
-The message from Nginx should be displayed.
+10. To verify the setup, open a web browser and navigate to your custom domain (e.g., `https://htx.your-domain.com`).
+You should see a message from the running Nginx container.

 11. [Optional] SSH into the EC2 instance via Bastion host.
 ```bash